Australia was a founding member of APEC in 1989.

 APEC's role in trade

 APEC has been a success story on regional economic integration, acting as an incubator for new trade policy approaches.
-APEC works to combat protectionist pressures by:
+APEC works to combat protectionist pressures.
+These activities are increasingly important as we work towards economic recovery from COVID-19.
+We do so by:

 - supporting services integration